chunsj/TH/README.md

-# My Deep Learning Library for Common Lisp using libTH (in fact, libATen)
+# My Deep Learning Library for Common Lisp using libTH/libTHNN

 ## What is this?
   Common Lisp Deep Learning Library which supports automatic backpropagation.
 I'd like to learn how